 Mapo Tofu (Mabo Dofu)

-Japanese-style Mapo Tofu (Mabo Dofu) is incredibly flavorful but much less spicy than the original Sichuan dish.
-Even children can enjoy this family-friendly recipe.
-It‘s a delicious yet simple weeknight meal that‘s ready in just 30 minutes! {Vegetarian/Vegan Adaptable}
+Japanese-style Mapo Tofu (Mabo Dofu) is full of flavor but much less spicy than the original Sichuan dish.
+Even kids can enjoy this family-friendly recipe of ground pork and silken tofu that's ready in just 30 minutes! {Vegetarian/Vegan Adaptable}

 Video